sgurwinderr/blog/_posts/2024-11-25-vision-transformer.md

 #### **Purpose**:
 Performs attention-based processing on the sequence of patches to extract meaningful features.

-Each encoder layer consists of:
+Each encoder layer consists of

 **Multi-Head Self-Attention**: Allows patches to attend to each other.

 ![walking]({{ site.baseurl }}/assets/images/vision-transformer-6.png){:style="display:block; margin-left:auto; margin-right:auto"}

 **Feedforward Network**: Processes attended features.

 **Skip Connections**: Adds stability and prevents vanishing gradients.

 ##### **Code**: